-Calm observation is recommended.
-Current observation methods can be refined.
-Allow for variations.
+Calm observation can be refined, allowing for sound variations.
 The butterfly has his approach, the horse his.
 Find out of your own learning style and strong sides too.
 Many who are victims of public schooling can have a store of yet unused or untapped resources.

 It can pay to go for solid overviews.
 Experience may lead to it if the witness instance in you is up to the hard knocks.